Anesthesia Error Medical Malpractice Claims in Georgia

 - Organ damage

-- Anesthesia awareness with psychological trauma
+- Anesthesia awareness with severe psychological trauma

 - Coma